-Occupy London Stock Exchange protestors say they have "repossessed" empty offices in east London belonging to Swiss bank UBS.
+Occupy London Stock Exchange protesters have taken over empty offices in east London belonging to Swiss bank UBS, the BBC reported.

 They describe the occupation as "public repossession."